 I’ve been growing a special patch weeds out back, just for you, so that I could show you how well this works.

 Pretty impressive, right?

 Most of the weeds in this patch are something called hedgewood bindweed.
 Some people will tell you things like “Oh you have weeds?
 Well, just use vinegar on it!”
-Or they’ll tell you hot water, or borax, or whatever weed killing solution they’ve found works for them.
+Or they’ll tell you hot water, or borax, or whatever solution they’ve found for killing bindweed.
 Let me tell you, none of those things work on this stuff.
 But this does!

 I sprinkled the magic potion one sunny afternoon.
 A nice hot, sunny day really helps speed up the process.
 It definitely wasn’t hot, but I couldn’t wait any longer, so once we got a bit of sun, I was out there.

 Here’s how that patch looked the next morning:

 You can see I sprinkled sparingly and there are some spots that I missed, but the weeds that I got shrivelled almost instantly.
 The dishwashing liquid in the solution works to break down the protective coating on the leaves and allows the salt and vinegar to completely dehydrate the plant.
 Science is fun sometimes!
 The best news is that the weeds that I’ve killed with this potion over the last few weeks haven’t come back at all.
 The hedgewood bindweed will usually show it’s face again about 4 hours after you pull it.
 Really.
 So finding something for killing bindweed (and other weeds) to the root without harming my family or pets is a big deal.
 A big deal!

 Here’s that same patch after waiting one more day: